awsdocs/aws-freertos-docs/doc_source/burn-initial-firmware-microchip.md

    36 47964 [OTA] State: Ready  Received: 1   Queued: 1   Processed: 1   Dropped: 0
    ```

-The following procedure creates a unified hex file or factory image consisting of a reference bootloader and an application with a cryptographic signature\.
+The following procedure creates a unified hex file or factory image that consists of a reference bootloader and an application with a cryptographic signature\.
 The bootloader verifies the cryptographic signature of the application on boot and supports OTA updates\.

 **To build and flash a factory image**